robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 sacctmgr modify user user01 set qos+=alligator
 ```

-Now, create a bash script with slurm directives to launch a job.

 To implement to QoS, the documentations we took inspiration from are the following: